OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 ## Dealing with gaps in the data for display purposes

 Because data are updated on twice-weekly cycles, but not every country is updated in every cycle,recent dates may be prone to missing data.
 If fewer than _k-1_ indicators are present for an index on any given day, the index calculation is rejected and no value is returned.
+For the economic support indicator, where _k_=2, the index calculation is rejected if either of the two indicators are missing.

 To increase consistency of recent data points which are perhaps mid contribution, index values pertaining to the past seven days are rejected if they have fewer policy indicators than another day in the past seven days, i.e. if there is another recent data point with all _k_ indicators included, then no index will be calculated for dates with _k-1_.